-The mean growing season chl a value increased from 2003 through 2013 (Fig. 4).
-Monthly chl a concentrations were highest in September.
+The mean growing season chl a value increased from 2003 through 2013 then declined in 2015 (Fig. 4).
+Monthly chl a concentrations generally increased throughout the growing season with the highest concentrations measured in October.

 Mean TSI values have remained eutrophic all years monitored.
-Monthly TSI in Spring Creek was eutrophic April-October (Fig. 4).
+Monthly TSI in Spring Creek was eutrophic August-October (Fig. 4).